simracer-cz/iFlag/software/README.md

 First Time Run
 --------------

 Fresh unprogrammed hardware only blinks and is not discoverable easily by _iFLAG_.
 However, it will give you its best guess on the actual serial port of the uninitialized hardware.
 In the options menu, new __"Initialize Board at port..." menu item__ will appear after 30 seconds of fruitless scanning.
-By using that, the "Matrix" indicator in the lower left corner will turn blue and your hardware will be flashed with the correct firmware version for the software.
+By using that, the "iFLAG" indicator in the lower left corner will turn blue and your hardware will be flashed with the correct firmware version for the software.

-Once the matrix is up to date, the "Matrix" indicator turns green  to indicate the hardware readiness and that you are ready to run.
+Once the matrix is up to date, the "iFLAG" indicator turns green to indicate the hardware readiness and that you are ready to run.

 Program Window